MindPetal/sam-search/README.md

 - https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook
 - https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/connectors-using

 Unfortunately the sam.gov API does not right now allow searching by a list of NAICS like the front-end sam.gov web page does, so this client is making a series of GET requests for each NAICS configured in config.yaml.
+MS Teams also restricts the size of posted messages, so search results with over 40 records will be broken into additional Teams messages.

 ## Instructions for local execution: